 The benefits are:

-1. You will pay a nominal fee to maintain your registration;
+1. You will pay a nominal fee (only the fees payable to RECO) to maintain your registration;

 2. As an “active member” you are still entitled to “referral fees“.